Firstly, apologies for the click-bait title. I just couldn’t help myself.

 On top of this, there are several additional considerations; some things like:

 If you have any questions about any of the topics covered in the series, we’re more than happy to answer them.
-Just leave a comment, or contact us via email, or twitter — @bindleapp and we’ll get back to you within a day.
+Just contact us via email, or twitter — @bindleapp and we’ll get back to you within a day.